 Kindergarten today is more academic than it has ever been.
 Kindergartners spend more time in teacher-led, seat-bound activities than they do in self-directed learning or outdoor play.
-Some teachers are troubled by this trend: During a strike last fall, Seattle teachers fought for longer recesses and more playtime during the school day.
+Some teachers are troubled by this trend: During a recent strike, Seattle teachers fought for longer recesses and more playtime during the school day.
 Ultimately, the teachers did get a longer school day — to cover more academic work.

 These new learning trends have led many parents to wonder if maybe kindergarten is not for 5-year-olds anymore.